trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. note:: while Mount Tray will allow you to physically remove a USB device without unmounting it first, it is recommended to always "Eject" the drive first.

-When you first insert an optical media, such as a music CD or DVD video, a message will indicate that an optical disk is available and the
+When you first insert an optical media, such as a music CD or DVD video, a message will indicate that an optical disk is available and, by default, the default player application will open so that you can play the contents of the disk.
+The default player that is used depends upon which applications have been installed, where
-`SMPlayer <http://smplayer.sourceforge.net/>`_ application will open so that you can play the contents of the disk.
+`VLC <http://www.videolan.org/vlc/>`_ takes precedence, followed by `SMPlayer <http://smplayer.sourceforge.net/>`_.
 If you close the player, you can click the "Play" button shown in :numref:`Figure %s: Mount Tray Example <mount1>` to restart it.

 The following options are available in the "More Options" menu: